If you follow my blog at all, you are well aware by now that I am knee-deep into a new manuscript.

 People understood, but they didn't.
 Not really: I met a character that I made up in my head.
 These things don't happen often--if, ever.
 As I'm writing this, I'm still completely baffled.
 Noah is so real, I can touch him.
-I can touch him and know that every good and bad thing about him resides in my friend, Caleb.
+I can touch him and know that every good and bad thing about him resides in my friend, Jo.
 How is this possible?

 And besides some of the obvious facts, there were many other similarities that made them alike, even down to the exact, same, complicated eye color.
 I told myself that if I didn't finish this book, then I was a literal idiot.
 God had somehow allowed me to spend the entire summer with my book character, and if I didn't use those experiences, I'd just be wasting myself.
 (God's gift, huh?)

 So here I am, about two months later and about three hours into writing this, swearing to whoever is reading this, and to the world, that I will finish this book, this year, by December.
 I will do whatever it takes--even if that means writing one thousand words each week.
 EVEN if that means that I have to sacrifice sleep, chocolate, and boys.

 It will be done.
 This is a promise.